Chidna Station video curated by Braydon Maloney in consultation with Conservation Partners.

 Chidna Station.
 Photo credit to Braydon Maloney.

 Conservation Partners is working with the Spreadborough’s to develop and implement a property-wide conservation management plan.
-We are focussing on developing a set of actions that have multiple benefits for threatened species, as well as the entire ecosystem.
+We are focusing on developing a set of actions that have multiple benefits for threatened species, as well as the entire ecosystem.

 The challenge is that we can’t just simply sit down and write a management plan, because there are some significant gaps in our knowledge about how the system works.
 For example, we don’t have a detailed understanding of past fire patterns.
 Understanding how fire has behaved historically can provide really useful information about how to tackle wildfires.
 We have created a high resolution, 30-year fire history which now gives us this information and also provides a benchmark against which we can assess our future fire management actions.
 These actions will start in the 2023-24 wet season.